chatox/networks-science-course/practicum/ps05_networks_from_text.md

 # 2. How to extract mentions

-What we need one is a function to extract mentions, so that if we give, for instance `RT @Jordi: check this post by @Xavier`, it returns the list `["Jordi", "Xavier"]`.
+What we need now is a function to extract mentions, so that if we give, for instance `RT @Jordi: check this post by @Xavier`, it returns the list `["Jordi", "Xavier"]`.

 This is such function: